seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 There is also another historical reason that can be adduced.
-An idea got deeply rooted at a certain stage in the *Sāsana* history that what is contained in the *Sutta Piṭaka* is simply the conventional teaching and so it came to imply that there is nothing so deep in these *suttas*.
-This notion also had its share in the present lack of interest in these *suttas*.
+An idea got deeply rooted at a certain stage in the *Sāsana* history that what is contained in the *Sutta Piṭaka* is simply the conventional teaching and so it came to imply that there is nothing so deep in these suttas.
+This notion also had its share in the present lack of interest in these suttas.
 According to *Manorathapūraṇī*, the *Aṅguttara* commentary, already at an early stage in the *Sāsana* history of Sri Lanka, there had been a debate between those who upheld the precept and those who stood for realization.[^fn4] And it is said that those who upheld the